shamblett/mod_dart/README.md

 ### Where

-Well, far more control
+I guess snapshot support will be needed plus anything else people request from real usage.
-is needed to interact with Apache, then there's debugging support, test harnesses etc. snapshots? lots to do in fact.
 See the [omissions](documentation/omissions.md) document in the documentation directory for what is/isn't supported.